Eye injuries down in women's lacrosse

 NEW YORK (Reuters Health) - Eye injuries among female lacrosse players dropped dramatically after US Lacrosse, the governing board for the sport, required protective eyewear in 2004, according to a new study.

-"I am impressed, but not surprised," said Dr. Stuart Dankner, a pediatric ophthalmologist who sits on the eye safety committee of the American Academy of Ophthalmology.
+"I am impressed, but not surprised," said Dr. Stuart Dankner, a pediatric ophthalmologist who served on the eye safety committee of the American Academy of Ophthalmology.

 Dankner, who was not involved in the new study, said that eye protection has reduced injuries in hockey, baseball and other sports.